prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-max.md

 #### Step 1: Create MAAdView

-This step is totally the same as for pure [MAX integration](https://dash.applovin.com/documentation/mediation/ios/getting-started/banners#loading-a-banner).
+This step is totally the same as for original [MAX integration](https://dash.applovin.com/documentation/mediation/ios/getting-started/banners#loading-a-banner).
 You don't have to make any modifications here.

 #### Step 2: Create MAXMediationBannerUtils